Tandy Center Subway: History

+A second car, nicknamed "Ms. Marty" was stored in a warehouse after the closure of the subway, and was relocated when said warehouse was demolished for the Panther Island Project.
+Miss Marty has been relocated to a Trinity Metro maintenance facility for storage.

 Parts of the tunnels that ran the cars still exist but currently closed off to the public.
+Due to the subway station being located directly under the street, it remains to this day, with the gaps in-between the subway platforms filled in, and the tunnel gated off.
+The end of the tunnel opening into the parking lots was buried during construction of the Tarrant County College Trinity River Campus.
 In 2015, Gordon Dickson with Lauren Leonard, the great-granddaughter of Obie Leonard and cousin Marty Leonard, daughter of founder Marvin Leonard, visited the tunnel with asset manager for Spire Realty Group Ryan Johnson.
-During that visit, the Marty Leonard signed “Remember the M&O,” with date and name on the wall closing off the tunnel.
+During that visit, Marty Leonard signed “Remember the M&O,” with date and name on the wall closing off the tunnel.